lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

         IF (S1 != NULL) and (S2 != NULL):
           signature := Sequence { S1, S2 }

-   4. Output signature
+   3. Output signature

         return signature
 ~~~
-{: #alg-composite-sign title="Composite Sign(sk, Message)"}
+{: #alg-composite-sign title="Composite-ML-DSA-Sign(sk, Message, M')"}

-It is possible to construct `CompositePrivateKey`(s) to generate signatures from component keys stored in separate software or hardware keystores.
-Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output as the process sketched above.

-### Signature Verify {#sec-comp-sig-verify}
+### Composite-ML-DSA-Verify:

-Verification of a composite signature involves reconstructing the M' message first by concatenating the Domain separator (i.e., the DER encoding of the used Composite scheme's OID) with the Hash of the original message and then applying each component algorithm's verification process to the new message M'.

-Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.

-The following process is used to perform this verification.

 ~~~
-Composite Verify(pk, Message, signature)
+Composite-ML-DSA-Verify(pk, M', signature)
 Input:
      P1, P2                Public verification keys.
 See note below on composite inputs.

-     Message            Message whose signature is to be verified, an octet string.
+     M'                    The Formatted Message

      signature             CompositeSignatureValue containing the component
                            signature values (S1 and S2) to be verified.

      A1, A2                Component signature algorithms.
 See note below on composite inputs.

-     HASH               The Message Digest Algorithm for pre-hashing.
-See section on pre-hashing the message below.

-     Domain             Domain separator value for binding the signature to the Composite OID.
-                        See section on Domain Separators below.

 Output:
     Validity (bool)    "Valid signature" (true) if the composite